Saint-Domingue Creoles: Civil War and Invasion of Santo Domingo

 For months, Louverture was in sole command of Saint-Domingue, except for a semi-autonomous state in the south, where general André Rigaud, a Creole of color, rejected the authority of the Republican Government.
 Both generals continued harassing the British, whose position on Saint-Domingue was increasingly weak.

 On 30 April 1798, Louverture signed a treaty with the British general Thomas Maitland, exchanging the withdrawal of British troops from western Saint-Domingue in return for a general amnesty for the Creole-Bourbon royalists in those areas.
 In May, Port-au-Prince was returned to French rule in an atmosphere of order and celebration.

 In 1799, the tensions between Louverture and Rigaud resurfaced.
 Louverture accused Rigaud of trying to assassinate him to gain power over Saint-Domingue.
 In June 1799, Louverture declared Rigaud a traitor and attacked the southern state.
 The resulting civil war, known as the War of Knives, lasted more than a year, with the defeated Rigaud fleeing to Guadeloupe, then France, in August 1800.
 Louverture delegated most of the campaign to his lieutenant, Jean-Jacques Dessalines, who became infamous, during and after the civil war, for murdering about 10,000 Creole captives and civilians.
-During the cival war in Saint-Domingue, Napoleon Bonaparte gained power in France.
+During the civil war in Saint-Domingue, Napoleon Bonaparte gained power in France.

 After the civil war, in January 1801, Louverture invaded the Spanish territory of Santo Domingo, taking possession of it from the governor, Don Garcia, with few difficulties.
 The area was less developed and populated than the French section.
 Louverture brought it under French law, abolishing slavery and embarking on a program of modernization.
 He now controlled the entire island.

 In March 1801, Louverture appointed a constitutional assembly, composed chiefly of planters, to draft a constitution for Saint-Domingue.
 He promulgated the Constitution on 7 July 1801, officially establishing his authority over the entire island of Hispaniola.
 It made him Saint-Domingue's governor-general for life with near absolute powers and the possibility of choosing his successor.
 However, Louverture did not declare Saint-Domingue's independence, acknowledging in Article 1 that it was a colony of the French Empire.

 Many of Saint-Domingue's whites fled the island during the civil war.
 Toussaint Louverture, however, understood that they formed a vital part of the economy in Saint-Dommingue as a middle class, and in the hopes of slowing the impending economic collapse, he invited them to return.
 He gave property settlements and indemnities for war time losses, and promised equal treatment in his new Saint-Domingue; a good number of white Creole refugees did return.
 The refugees who came back to Saint-Domingue and believed in Toussaint Louverture's rule were later exterminated by Jean-Jacques Dessalines.